Frequently Asked Questions

 Q: In addition to the cost of an AdvancePay Phone call, what other fees may apply?

 A: ConnectNetwork’s AdvancePay Phone service is a regulated telecommunications service that is required to remit payments to both state and federal government agencies to help fund the general agency oversight of all of the telecommunications industry.
 ConnectNetwork is required to submit to the federal government a percentage of the money it receives from completing calls to support the Universal Service Fund.
 The amount of mandatory contribution is determined by the federal government and changes every quarter.
 This fluctuating percentage is applied to the cost of every call.
 The FCC also requires telecommunications carriers to contribute to the Local Number Portability fund that enables people to keep their phone number while switching phone services.
 Contributions are also required to the fund that ensures that phone service is available to those with hearing disabilities.
 Many states maintain their own Universal Service Fund, which is separate from the federal USF, and the mandatory contribution into state funds fluctuates, as well.
 In addition to the federal and state universal service funds, ConnectNetwork files mandatory payments at the state level to help the states fund their operations.
 Where permitted by the pertinent agency, ConnectNetwork assesses a fee to recoup the cost of these contributions and the expense invested in complying with these requirements.
 State and federal taxes that are collected are marked as such on a paper bill, or deducted from the balance of prepaid accounts on a per-call basis in the form of a percentage of the cost of the call.
 Federal USF charges are marked as such, and apply in the same manner as taxes.
 The recoupment of the administrative cost of complying with the federal USF program appears separately on a paper bill, as does the line for recoupment of state regulatory administrative compliance.
 In states that require tariffs, these state charges are authorized by the state public utility agency, and they appear in ConnectNetwork’s tariffs.
-For accounts that are paperless, the fee is calculated as a percentage of the cost of a call, which percentage will fluctuate as the various fees assessed by agencies fluctuate, but will not exceed 5%.
-Calls to cell phones may be assessed a surcharge of 4% of the cost of the call, exclusive of taxes and fees.

 NOTICE TO FRIENDS AND FAMILY OF NEW YORK STATE INMATES